Cor blimey, guv’nah!

 BritBox app and features

-As one of the newer streaming services on the block, Britbox still has a way to go in terms of the features it has to offer.
-Still, the current user interface is perfectly user-friendly, if a little minimal.
-Content is divided into just five genres (Drama, Crime Drama, Comedy, Documentary and Lifestyle), so navigating the catalogue of programs couldn’t be easier.
-There’s also an A-Z list or search function if you’re after something specific.
+On-demand content is divided into five genres (Drama, Crime Drama, Comedy, Documentary and Lifestyle), so navigating the catalogue of programs couldn’t be easier.
+There’s also an A-Z list and a search function if you’re after something specific.

 Like most streaming services, you can create a watchlist of everything that tickles your fancy, but unfortunately, this list will be shared with whoever uses the account as there are no individual user profiles.
-On the upside, BritBox supports up to five simultaneous streams, which is more than premium tier plans from the likes of Netflix and Stan.
+On the upside, BritBox supports up to four simultaneous streams, which is as many users as the premium tiers for Netflix and Stan allow.

 What content does BritBox offer in Australia?

-Still, it’s a pretty robust collection, boasting every season of Doctor Who (yes, that includes the classic series!), Call the Midwife, Doc Martin, the O.G.
+Still, it’s a pretty robust collection, Call the Midwife, Doc Martin, the O.G.
 House of Cards and The Office, not to mention a ridiculous number of docos by David Attenborough and Brian Cox.
 You’ll also find classic miniseries like a remastered version of the iconic 1995 Pride and Prejudice, allowing you to view a young Colin Firth in glorious HD.

 Unless you also happen to be into the royals (like, really into the royals) there’s not really much more to be said about BritBox’s library.
 While the quality is certainly there, it’s seriously lacking in quantity.
 In fact, I was able to tick off everything on my watch list in about a month (granted, I spend most of my waking hours watching TV).

 Even if BritBox does sound up your alley, it’s worth considering that, at the time of writing, many of its programs are available on other streaming services.
-For instance, Luther can be found on Stan, Call the Midwife on Binge, and Blackadder on Amazon Prime Video.
+For instance, Luther can be found on Stan and Blackadder on Amazon Prime Video.

 On what devices can I watch BritBox Australia?